Imamul5641/Movie_Recommendation/README.md

 # Movie Recommender System

-This project is a Movie Recommender System developed using Streamlit, Python, and The Movie Database (TMDb) API.
+This project is a Movie Recommender System developed using Streamlit, Python, and The Movie Database (OMDb) API.
 It recommends movies based on similarity scores between movies.

 ## Prerequisites